gnzchrs/MLBBWinrate/README.md

 🛠️ Installation & SetupClone the repository:Bashgit clone [https://github.com/gnzchrs/MLBBWinrate.git](https://github.com/gnzchrs/MLBBWinrate.git)
 Open in Visual Studio:Open Visual Studio.Select File > Open > Folder and choose the project directory.Run:Right-click index.html and select View in Browser.📊 The Formula UsedThe "Straight Wins" calculation follows this logic:$$Wins\ Needed = \frac{(Target\ WR \times Total\ Matches) - (100 \times Current\ Wins)}{100 - Target\ WR}$$Developed for the MLBB Community.
 Victory belongs to the persistent!
 ---

-### Pro-Tip for your GitHub Repo:
-Once you paste this into your `README.md` file and push it to GitHub, the formulas and structure will automatically be formatted into a nice-looking page.

-**Would you like me to help you set up the "GitHub Actions" so your website updates autom